Fuengirola is a tourist resort located on the Costa del Sol in Spain.

 To experience a Flamenco Show you can head for the Parque Miramar Shopping and Leisure Centre where every Wednesday evening the Flamenco Azabache gives a free tourist show.

-The Parque Miramar Shopping and Leisure Centre is one of the largest shopping centres on the Costa del Sol and is home to all the Spanish high street stores such as Zara, Springfield, Massimo Dutti, Mango as well as C& A and H&M, as well as multi cinema screens, bars, restaurants and free parking for as many as 3500 cars.
+The Parque Miramar Shopping and Leisure Centre is one of the largest shopping centres on the Costa del Sol and is home to all the Spanish high street stores such as Zara, Springfield, Massimo Dutti, Mango as well as C&A and H&M. There are also multi-cinema screens, bars, restaurants and free parking for as many as 3500 cars.

 To see for yourself what Fuengirola has to offer, why not look at a webcam of Fuengirola.

-Fuengirola has many hotels starting from as little as €10 per person a night and the most recommended hotels include the Florida Spa, THB Reserva del Higueron, Yaramar Hotel, Angela Hotel and Las Rampas.
+Fuengirola has many hotels starting from as little as €10 per person a night.
+The most recommended hotels include the Florida Spa, THB Reserva del Higueron, Yaramar Hotel, Angela Hotel and Las Rampas.

 If you are looking for accommodation on a budget then consider staying at a youth hostel.
-Hostels (also known as hostals) are a very cheap form of accommodation traditionally appealing to backpackers and students but anyone can stay there.
+Hostels (also known as hostals) are a very cheap form of accommodation traditionally appealing to backpackers and students although anyone can of course be accommodated.

 Hostal Galan – “Our hostel is newly opened and we have low prices (15 Euro / person / night).
 We rent rooms both daily and monthly.
 Our hostel is located in the heart of Fuengirola on a quiet pedestrian street near the beach.
 The hostel is situated behind the beautiful “Plaza de la Constitution” with fine restaurants, pubs and garages, close to making every visit a pleasure.”